top of page

 'One Thing at a Time' -- The Vibe Triangulation Part II

 For Country’s Dirtiest Boy, Wallen is clearly trying to send a message about heartbreak with his 36-track work.
-There are 19 songs in the Broken Heart Triangle alone – that’s over half the album.
+There are 19 songs in the Don’t Want It Now Triangle alone – that’s over half the album.
 Interestingly, the album’s essence doesn’t feel fundamentally broken hearted, and I would argue that this cluster of songs is the least alluring of them all.

 'One Thing at a Time' -- The Vibe Triangulation Part III